 Occasionally Tettra users search for documentation to answer their questions and are unable to find the answer or realize some information is out of date.
 The best way to let the rest of your team know you haven't been able to find information is by opening suggestion.
-There are currently three types of suggestions:
+There are currently two types of suggestions:

 - New page suggestion - a question or request to add new content to your knowledge base